-Roth has coached 12 players to all-conference honors (six first-team) in his six seasons at UAB, including 2011 first-team selection Jamal Austin who hit .351 last season.
-Roth also coached Luke Stewart, who in 2010 was an all-league selection, connecting for 21 home runs and tied the UAB all-time record with 49 in his three-year career.
-In 2012, Jeff Schalk was named to the league's all-freshman team.
+Roth has coached 14 players to All-Conference honors in his eight seasons at UAB, including 2014 second-team selection Chase Davis and 2013 first-team honoree John Frost.
+Roth also coached Luke Stewart, who in 2010 was an All-League selection, connecting for 21 home runs and tied the UAB all-time record with 49 in his three-year career.
+In 2012, Jeff Schalk was named to the league's All-Freshman Team.

-In addition, the UAB offense really stepped up during the historic run in 2012, hitting .333 as a team during the C-USA Tournament and drawing more walks (24) than strikeouts (18) during the four-game stretch in Peal, Miss.
-The Blazers saw three offense players named to the league's all-tournament team in Jeff Schalk, John Frost and Keith DePew as the Blazers captured the 2012 C-USA Tournament Championship and advanced to the NCAA Tournament for the first time since 1991.
+The UAB offense really stepped up during the historic run in 2012, hitting .333 as a team during the Conference USA Tournament and drawing more walks (24) than strikeouts (18) during the four-game stretch in Peal, Miss.
+The Blazers saw three offense players named to the league's All-Tournament Team in Jeff Schalk, John Frost, and Keith DePew as the Blazers captured the 2012 Conference USA Tournament Championship and advanced to the NCAA Tournament for the first time since 1991.

-Behind the plate, Roth has worked with a pair of Blazer catchers who earned all-conference honors - Danny Sawyer (2007) and Digger Towe (2009).
+Behind the plate, Roth has worked with a pair of Blazer catchers who earned All-Conference honors, Danny Sawyer (2007) and Digger Towe (2009).
 In 2010, freshman catcher Jacob German threw out 32.4 percent of potential base stealers to lead all Conference USA catchers.
-Those numbers have been amongst the league's best over the the past two seasons as well, as the duo of German and Harry Clark threw out 46.9 percent in 2011 and 37.7 percent in 2012.
+Those numbers were amongst the league's best from 2011-12, as the duo of German and Harry Clark threw out 46.9 percent in 2011 and 37.7 percent in 2012.

 Before re-joining Shoop's staff at Birmingham-Southern, Roth spent one season at Bradley where he helped guide the Braves' offense to a .301 team batting average.
 The team improved in virtually every offensive category upon his arrival, scoring 115 more runs than the previous season, while three Braves hitters received All-Missouri Valley Conference honors, including 2004 MVC batting average leader Jon Smith.